-Putin: North Korea crisis could be 'impossible' to solve
+Putin: North Korea crisis may be 'impossible' to solve

 The most alarming aspect of North Korea's nuclear test is that it's developing the technology alongside efforts to improve the accuracy and payload of its long-range missiles.

-North Korea claims its now has a nuclear warhead that's able to be mounted on an intercontinental ballistic missile.
+North Korea claims it now has a nuclear warhead that's able to be mounted on an intercontinental ballistic missile.
 Those missiles, successfully tested twice in July, have the ability to reach the US mainland, North Korea says.

 Experts say the distance and trajectory achieved in recent missile tests show that North Korea's claims to be able to hit the US could be legitimate.

-Note: Clarification: Some quotes in this story have been altered to match the official translation.